GustavoARSilva/linux-hardening/cii/kernel-work.md

 ## Public Presentations

+## Kernel Recipes 10th edition 2023 - Gaining bounds-checking on trailing arrays in the Upstream Linux Kernel

+Having a dynamically-sized trailing array at the end of a structure is a popular code construct in the Linux kernel.
+However, trailing arrays can also be of a fixed size, which means that their size is well-defined at compile-time and remains fixed throughout their entire lifetime.
+Little is known about the fact that compilers like GCC have historically treated all trailing arrays, no matter what their size, as flexible-sized arrays.
+This is a problem if we want the compiler to help us detect out-of-bounds issues on such arrays both at compile-time and at run-time.
+Therefore, the compiler should first be able to clearly distinguish between those that are used as dynamically-sized arrays and those that are not (fixed-size arrays).
+In order to achieve this, GCC-13 is introducing the new -fstrict-flex-arrays option.
+And we, in the Kernel Self-Protection Project, have been transforming trailing zero-length and one-element arrays (what we call fake flexible-arrays) into modern C99 flexible-array members.
+We will see how the combination of both efforts, together with the addition of some important compiler attributes, will eventually help us be free of out-of-bounds vulnerabilities on trailing arrays in the upstream Linux kernel.
+We will also explore how this work is closely related, and contributes, to the most recent efforts to hardening key APIs like memcpy() and globally enabling options like -Warray-bounds. [[slides]](https://embeddedor.com/slides/2023/kr/kr2023.pdf)(pdf)

 ## Linux Security Summit North America 2023 - Progress On Bounds Checking in C and the Linux Kernel

 Linux, like all C code, regularly suffers from heap buffer overflow